djotaku/adventofcode/2021/Day_14/README.md

 I am not sure the person who said it was like the lanternfish actually tried to solve the problem.
 Wasn't able to do what he described.
 So I did it a completely different way.

+Then again, it looks like I don't have a choice.
+I need to figure out how to do it the lanternfish way whether or not I like it.
+The problem I was having is that it didn't seem as though we were getting the proper elements considered.

 ## What I Learned

 ### Generic